 I released several acclaimed albums, collaborated with prominent artists, and played important stages across Europe.

-The Bench Music is my personal studio, a recording and production studio originally founded in Rome (Italy) as a place to develop my own music projects.
+Widescreen.Studio is my company and studio (https://widescreen.studio), a recording and production space originally founded in Rome (Italy) as a place to develop my own music projects.
 In Italy I worked in big studios on analog consoles (MCI, Neve, SSL).

-In 2009 my studio was moved to the beautiful Norfolk region in the United Kingdom, where it became as well a fully featured facility for third-party music production, mixing and mastering.
+In 2009 I moved to the beautiful Norfolk region in the United Kingdom, where my studio became as well a fully featured facility for third-party music production, mixing and mastering.
 It also features many analog vintage and modern synthesisers and an upright piano, as a creative space for writing and arranging.

-I have a successful professional career with my own band Nosound, solo albums, the collaboration project Memories Of Machines with singer/songwriter Tim Bowness (No-Man) and works as sound engineer for other artists.
+I have a growing artistic career with my own band Nosound, solo albums, the collaboration project Memories Of Machines with singer/songwriter Tim Bowness (No-Man).

 With my band I'm lead singer and guitarist, and I can also play piano, synths, bass and drums.
-As a solo artist I do neo classical and soundtrack/electronic music.
+As a solo artist I do soundtrack/electronic music.

 Send me an email through 'Contact' button above and I'll get back to you asap.